AdobeDocs/experience-manager-65.en/help/assets/config-smart-tagging.md

 >
 >* Smart Content Services is no longer available to new [!DNL Experience Manager Assets] On-Premise customers.
 Existing On-Premise customers, who already have this capability enabled, can continue using Smart Content Services.
 >* Smart Content Services is available for existing [!DNL Experience Manager Assets] Managed Services customers, who already have this capability enabled.
->* Adobe customers use the [Adobe Developer Console](https://developer.adobe.com/console) to generate credentials that enable access to various APIs.
-Customers select from various credential types ranging from OAuth Server-to-Server to Single-Page App.
-The credential type Service Account (JWT) is now deprecated in favor of the OAuth Server-to-Server credentials with Service Pack 20.
-This change can be back ported to older Service Packs, starting with Service Pack 11 up to Service Pack 21 with the use of a hotfix that you can [download]().
+>* New Experience Manager Assets Managed Services customers can follow the instructions mentioned in this article to set up Smart Content Services.
+>* Download the [hotfix]() which is meant for the upgrade of Service Pack 21.
+>* For the Service Pack 21 below users can troubleshoot the smart tags for OAuth credentials.
+See [Troubleshooting smart tags for OAuth credentials](#config-smart-tagging.md)

 Before you use the Smart Content Service, ensure the following: